Please talk to your Welia Health provider about any medications or supplements you are taking if you are pregnant or thinking about becoming pregnant.

 Group B Strep

 Group B strep (streptococcus, GBS) is a bacteria that can be found in the vagina and/or rectum.
-Approximately 25% of healthy, adult women carry this bacteria, which is not an STD.
+Approximately 25% of healthy adult women carry this bacteria, which is not a sexually transmitted disease.
 It can, however, be transferred from a pregnant woman to her baby during childbirth.
 If GBS is passed to a baby during delivery, there is a risk to the baby of developing a life-threatening infection.
 About 35 to 37 weeks into your pregnancy, your provider will test for Group B strep using a vaginal and rectal swab.
 If the results are positive, showing you are a carrier, you will be treated with antibiotics during labor, as this can significantly reduce the risk of passing this bacteria to your baby.